Transcript: PERDITA FINN on the Long Story of Our Souls /353

 One of the things I think we've forgotten as modern human beings is we have tried to live outside of what I call the ecological equation.
 And that ecological equation is whatever eats is eaten.
 And every animal in being knows this.
 You know, every animal knows that we all feed each other with our bodies and we used to know this as human beings, right?
 I remember reading a story.
 I'm trying to remember where I read it, but it was about the Kung people in South Africa.
 One of the last hunter-gatherer groups, and the anthropologist hears this man... he's eating an elephant and he tells the anthropologist that when he tastes it, he knows it's his wife who died a long time ago.
 And she's sort of startled by this and she has all kinds of, you know, gymnastics she does to try to explain it, but I think he means that literally.
 I think he knows that his wife who loved him has come back as the elephant who feeds him now.

 The Jataka tales in Buddhism are filled with—it's the Buddha's incarnation as animals that show up to feed hungry travelers, a rabbit who jumps into the fire to feed a man starving to death.
 But I think our ancient ancestors knew that when they were eating, they were eating their kin.
 Not just an animal, but a being who offered its body lovingly.
-You know, what Jesus says, "Take eat, this is my body," isn't a singularity, it was a ubiquity for ancient ancestors.
+You know, what Jesus says, "Take and eat.
+This is my body," isn't a singularity, it was a ubiquity for ancient ancestors.
 Every plant and animal offering its body to us was feeding us just as the way a mother feeds her child with its body.
 But the other side of that equation is that we, too, have to offer our bodies back to the earth to be eaten.
 And I loved your podcast about Recompose and composting our bodies, of course, which is what I would most want.

 You know, once a deer came into my yard, and she had been hit by a car and she was dying.
 And she was really flailing about and really suffering.
 And, you know, my husband says, "Should we call the police?
 Should we shoot her and put her out of her misery?"
 And my young daughter said, you know, "She's spent her whole life trying not to be shot, I think we're supposed to go be with her, she's come to us."
 So we went and sat at a distance near her and just got very still, and the stiller we got, the stiller she became.
 And ultimately, she passed as we sat with her, and died.
 And we left her there.
 And she offered us an incredible teaching, because within 36 hours, every bone of her was gone.
 The vultures came, the coyotes came, the beatles came, the mice came, and she was gone.
 And she'd fed everybody.
 And it was sort of extraordinary.
 It's really what I want my own body to do to feed everyone.
 I once read about St. Francis begging his monks to take him out as he was dying and just lay him on the ground.
 They didn't listen, of course.
 But, you know, we try to avoid that we don't want to be eaten.
 Um, but that's the equation, and I think animals know it, and they're trying to teach it to us.
 It doesn't mean that they don't want to stay alive as much as we want to stay alive, but they know that they're coming back, that they have a lot of life to work with.
 We don't have just one life to get it right.
 And there's not just one way to solve these problems.